 Unlike the nimble-fingered Homo sapiens who came later, Neanderthals just could not seem to draw people and animals that resembled people and animals.

-New research now appears to show that this failing — essentially one of hand-eye coordination (or lack thereof) — can be linked to their increasingly redundant hunting skills.
-Which, unsurprisingly, probably led to their disappearance 40,000 years ago.
+New research now posits that this failing — essentially one of hand-eye coordination (or lack thereof) — can be linked to their increasingly redundant hunting skills.
+Which, unsurprisingly, probably led to their disappearance (be it through interbreeding or extinction) 40,000 years ago.

 But that likely made Neanderthals less spatially aware compared to Homo sapiens, who advanced to killing from a distance as animals grew more wary.
 This, Coss says, is reflected in Homo sapiens' superior drawings, which indicate superior spatial awareness.

 Coss suggests homo sapiens' comparatively sophisticated drawings may have even been used in group scenarios to strategise the killing of prey.

 This difference in visual-motor coordination might also explain why Neanderthals' craniums weren't "globular shaped," but the more agile Homo sapiens' craniums were.
 As the university says in a statement: